Pylons/waitress/README.txt

 - Does not support the ``wsgi.file_wrapper`` protocol.

-- Does not do transfer-encoding: chunked responses.
+- Does not do transfer-encoding: chunked responses (although handles chunked requests fine).

-- Does not support IPv6.
+- Does not yet support IPv6.

 .. _PasteDeploy: http://pythonpaste.org/deploy/